2,4,6-Tri-tert-butylphenol: Applications

 The electron-rich 2,4,6-tri-tert-butylphenol can easily be oxidized to the phenoxy radical, which in the 4-position adds phenols, as well as alcohols and thiols to the corresponding cyclohexadienones.
 The cyclohexadienones, also referred to in the literature as Chinolether, cleave the 4-position tert-butyl group upon heating under acidic conditions and aromatizes back to the substituted phenol.

 The reaction can be used for the synthesis of 2,6-di-tert-butyl-4-methoxyphenol, which is frequently used as an antioxidant.

 2,4,6-TTBP is used as stabilizers, free-radical scavengers and antioxidants in technical applications, such as in fuels, hydraulic fluids and lubricating oils, as well as in elastomeric and thermoplastic polymers.
 Because of its pronounced persistence, its high tendency for bioaccumulation and aquatic toxicity, 2,4,6-TTBP is only of low industrial use and is even forbidden, for example, in Japan.

 The phenoxy radical of 2,4,6-TTBP is also described as a sterically demanding protecting group in a reagent for the transfer of a nucleophilic dimethylaminomethyl group [(CH3)2-N-CH2-] to form tertiary amines.

+Regulation

+On January 23, 2024, on the basis of its being toxic for reproduction and being persistent, bioaccumulative, and toxic (PBT), 2,4,6-TTBP was added to EU REACH's Candidate List of Substances of Very High Concern (SVHC) for Authorization.